KittiKovacs/Quahog_Bulletin-MS3/README.md

 # Quahog City Council Bulletin Board

-## The Online Bulletin Board project of the fictional city of Quahog
+## The Online Bulletin Board of the fictional city of Quahog

 The purpose of the project is to create an online platform for the citizens and the council to post ideas, announcements or advertisements to- much like a real-life bulletin board.